ForDefault/ez-navigator/notes4me.md

   - CreateOptions
     -Options Menu
       - for Exit (laucnhed pwd or current)
-      - If/want .py and .sh to run when "selected" and/or in TerminalMode
+      - Run .py and .sh to run when "selected" and/or in TerminalMode
 -**Remove**:

 **`Menus                               (Additions or Removals)`**